School workforce annual census (SWAC) frequently asked questions: school data returns

 7.2 What information needs to be included about supply teachers provided by the Local Authority to a school?

 In this situation the LA is acting like a supply agency.
-If the supply teacher is in regular service in the school, ie has a contract for one month or more, then the school should return a school data return record for the individual with a staff role of ‘LS – Contracted Supply Teacher (Non-Agency)’ .
+If the supply teacher is in regular service in the school, ie has a contract for one month or more, then the school should return a school data return record for the individual with a staff role of ‘LS, Contracted Supply Teacher (Non-Agency)’ .
 (For the purposes of SWAC, one month is defined to be a period of 28 days.)
-If they do not have a contract of one month or more, then they should be included in the aggregated supply module which will be collected as part of phase 2 from November 2021.
+If they do not have a contract of one month or more, then they should be included in the aggregated supply module.

-7.3 Some cover Supervisors are employed by schools on contracts and cover sickness and training, meetings.
-When collecting costs for supply for the return in 2020 how do we record this?
+7.3 Some cover Supervisors are employed by schools on contracts and cover sickness and training, meetings etc. When collecting costs for supply for the return, how do we record this?

 Cover supervisors should be included on the school return at an individual level if they have a contract of 28 days or over.